paulinapglz99/Multinetwork-topologic-analysis/README.md

     Clustering coefficient — local cohesion of neighbourhoods (can be averaged globally but is a measure of intermediate structure).

     Q modularity — quality of partitioning into communities.

+The script automatically detects whether the file is:

+* GraphML

+* CSV/TSV → if the first row is not numerical, it interprets it as an adjacency matrix.

+* CSV/TSV with 2-3 columns → interprets it as an edgelist.

+* Creates a weighted graph if there are weights.

+* Handles loops and multiple edges automatically.

 # Packages needed